 So far, IUPAC has no official form of the PSE, and an IUPAC-approved form of a periodic table does not exist.
 The only specific recommendation IUPAC has made concerning the periodic table covers the Group numbering of 1-18 (Leigh, 2009).
-Some prominent members of IUPAC accept that this convention is not ideal for every purpose, that teachers might find that it does not fulfill all their requirements, and that it is not strictly consistent with some notions of electronic structure.
-But then they stick to tradition, making their case more an appeal to authority issue or a tribute to old glory days than anything else.
+Some prominent IUPAC members accept that said convention is not ideal for every purpose, that teachers might find that it does not fulfill all their requirements, and that it is not strictly consistent with some notions of electronic structure.
+But then they stick to tradition, making their case more an appeal to authority issue, or a tribute to old glory days, than anything else.

 Over the years, all kind of periodic tables have been published: 18-group labeled, 32-group labeled, unlabeled, rectangulars, triangulars, tetrahedrals, cubic, rounded, stacked, spiral-like, galaxy-like, and even fractal-like (Bradley, 2011; Stewart, 2007).
 Some of these so-called "tables" are not even tabular arrangements.
 At the time of writing, there is no consensus on which periodic table is the "correct", "best", or "optimal" one, and IUPAC requisites do not really help.

 This tool was developed, not to validate any particular version of the periodic table, or to produce one that accounts for electron configuration anomalies, but to investigate whether those already proposed, "optimal" or not, can be modeled with algorithms; i.e., if an abstraction of the PSE can be transmitted as a few lines of code and reconstructed through a computer algorithm.